JPMorgan Nasdaq Equity Premium Income ETF (NASDAQ:JEPQ) Trading Up 0.2%

 JPMorgan Nasdaq Equity Premium Income ETF Increases Dividend

-The company also recently announced a monthly dividend, which was paid on Monday, May 6th.
-Shareholders of record on Thursday, May 2nd were issued a $0.4311 dividend.
-This represents a $5.17 annualized dividend and a dividend yield of 9.54%.
-This is a boost from JPMorgan Nasdaq Equity Premium Income ETF’s previous monthly dividend of $0.42.
+The firm also recently disclosed a monthly dividend, which was paid on Monday, May 6th.
+Shareholders of record on Thursday, May 2nd were paid a $0.4311 dividend.
+This is a positive change from JPMorgan Nasdaq Equity Premium Income ETF’s previous monthly dividend of $0.42.
 The ex-dividend date was Wednesday, May 1st.
+This represents a $5.17 annualized dividend and a yield of 9.56%.

 The J.P.
 Morgan Nasdaq Equity Premium Income ETF (JEPQ) is an exchange-traded fund that mostly invests in large cap equity.
 The fund is an actively-managed fund of US large-cap companies from the Nasdaq-100 Index, assessed and managed using ESG factors and a proprietary data science driven investment approach.